 Rocket Vinyasa is an Attitude

-The practice provides for all practitioners, with loads of Rocket Vinyasa now online.
+The practice provides for all practitioners.
 There is something for everyone in terms ability, mood and energy levels.
 Rocket Vinyasa can be done as a gentle flow or can be an energetic and powerful practice.
 With options for all given throughout, the student is in control of how to play it.
 While the first half of the sequence is a meditative, heat building flow, the second half is uplifting and playful with heaps of opportunities for handstands, tripod transitions, fancy backbends and arm balances, non of which you have to do…..they are just there as possibilities.
 With an attitude of being ready for all eventualities, arrive on your mat and see what happens.
 Sometimes you will get the posture, sometimes you won’t.
 It doesn’t matter, it is just a posture…that is the attitude, an attitude that lends itself to beyond the mat.
 It is great to have aspirations, challenges and goals but if it’s not happening, so be it!!!

 Rocket 1, 2 and 3